Asgard: The Poetic Edda

 Asgard is named twice in Eddic poetry.
 The first case is in Hymiskviða, when Thor and Týr journey from Asgard to Hymir's hall to obtain a cauldron large enough to brew beer for a feast for Ægir and the gods.
 The second instance is in Þrymskviða when Loki is attempting to convince Thor to dress up as Freyja in order to get back Mjölnir by claiming that without his hammer to protect them, jötnar would soon be living in Asgard.

-Grímnismál contains among its cosmological descriptions, a number of abodes of the gods, such as Álfheim, Nóatún and Valhall, which some scholars have identified as being in Asgard.
-It is to be noted, however, that Asgard is not mentioned at any point in the poem.
+Grímnismál contains among its cosmological descriptions, a number of abodes of the gods, such as Álfheim, Nóatún and Valhalla, which some scholars have identified as being in Asgard.
+Asgard is not mentioned at any point in the poem.
 Furthermore, Völuspá references Iðavöllr, one of the most common meeting places of Æsir gods, which in Gylfaginning, Snorri locates in the centre of Asgard.

 The Prose Edda

 Prologue

-The Prose Edda's euhemeristic prologue portrays the Æsir gods as people that travelled from the East to northern territories.
+The Prose Edda's euhemeristic prologue portrays the Æsir gods as people who travelled from the East to northern territories.
 According to Snorri, Asgard represented the town of Troy before Greek warriors overtook it.
-After the defeat, Trojans moved to northern Europe, where they became a dominant group due to their “advanced technologies and culture”.
+After the defeat, Trojans moved to northern Europe, where they became a dominant group due to their "advanced technologies and culture".
 Eventually, other tribes began to perceive the Trojans and their leader Trór (Thor in Old Norse) as gods.